Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/subdividing/bisect.rst

 - The plane can be numerically adjusted in the operator panel for precise values.
 - Cuts may remove geometry on one side.
-- Cuts can optionally fill in the holes created, with materials and UV's & vertex-colors based on the surrounding geometry.
+- Cuts can optionally fill in the holes created, with materials and UVs & vertex-colors based on the surrounding geometry.

 This means the bisect tool can cut off parts of a mesh without creating any holes.